NYULibraries/libtechnyu_blog/source/_posts/2013-05-03-lib-rary-tech-nologists-at-nyu.markdown

 # Introducting Library Technologists @ NYU - The Blog
 Hi!
 We're libtechnyu.
 Hit us up on our IRC channel, `#libtechnyu` (hosted on freenode, if you didn't know now you know).

+I'm happy to introduce our shiny new blog.
+It's a work in progress (isn't everything), but do check in now and again to see what we're up to.
+We'll post what we're working on, what we've done, interesting little technological marvels we've encountered.

+The usual.
+It's a blog.

 The blog is [Octopress](https://github.com/imathis/octopress) which is prettyfied [Jekyll](https://github.com/mojombo/jekyll).

 ## Contributing
-If you want to add a blog post, clone [this repo](https://github.com/NYULibraries/libtechnyu_blog) and rake a new post.
+If you want to add a blog post, ask for access to [this repo](https://github.com/NYULibraries/libtechnyu_blog), clone it and rake a new post.

     $ clone git@github.com:NYULibraries/libtechnyu_blog.git libtechnyu_blog
     $ cd libtechnyu_blog